arieee/PyMoves/README.md

     ---
 ```

+Now you again execute authorization() func

 ```
 import moves
 moves.authorization()
 ```

-Now you again execute authorization() func, you get access_token and write it on USERINFO
+You will get access_token and write it on USERINFO.tsv with other your information

 ```USERINFO.tsv
 <<< client_id >>>